icculus/mojoelf/README.txt

 The callback gets first shot at supplying addresses.
 Failing that, we can optionally ask the system for symbols.

+The "loader" callback doesn't necessarily load anything.
+All it does it tell MojoELF that it's claiming a specific dependency.
+For example, if you want to load an ELF that depends on libFoo.so.3, but you plan to override this library without it actually existing, you can write a callback like this:

+    int my_loader(const char *soname)
+    {
+        return (strcmp(soname, "libFoo.so.3") == 0);
+    }

+...and MojoELF will not try to load libFoo itself, and assumes you will provide any needed symbols from it via your resolver callback.

+Note that your loader can be way more complex...it could actually _load_ something, for example, but in many cases, this is all that's needed.

 - If you have problems: ask Ryan.